Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 Nyepi Eve is the second day of Nyepi and is traditionally called the Bhuta Yajna Ritual.

-This is when the Ogoh Ogoh Parade takes place- variations of the event happen all over the island but the best demonstrations are often in villages by the most popular beaches.
+This is when the Ogoh Ogoh Parade occurs- variations of the event happen all over the island, but the best demonstrations are often in villages by the most popular beaches.

-The parade’s purpose is meant to vanquish the negative elements and to create a balance with man, God and nature.
+The parade’s purpose is to vanquish the negative elements and create a balance between man, God, and nature.
 Oftentimes on this day, sacrifices are made.

 In the evening, around 5-6 pm, the ceremonial event of Pengrupukan (ogoh ogoh parade) begins.